How Credit Scoring Affects A Bad Credit Loan Application

 Each individual lender will have their own criteria for how to judge your risk.
-A good credit report is not a guarantee to be accepted for a loan, but it helps.
+It helps to have a good credit report, although it is not a guarantee to be accepted for a loan.

 A credit report usually holds the following information: